 Infamous Nevada Brothel Closes

-Amid a crush of curious onlookers, the cooks, custodians, cashiers and prostitutes left the pink stucco ranch throughout the day with boxes and suitcases.
+Amid a crush of media and curious onlookers, the employees _ custodians, cashiers and prostitutes _ left the pink stucco ranch throughout the day with boxes and suitcases.
 Some of the working girls drove off in Cadillacs and BMWs.

 ``I don’t see why it closed.
 It’s not necessary.
-It’s ridiculous,″ said a prostitute who identified herself only as Dawn.
+It’s ridiculous,″ she said, holding a vase of roses and carnations.

 The property _ 104 rooms on a 440-acre ranch just east of Reno _ was handed over at 5 p.m., but the corporation that owns the brothel ceased business at 10:30 a.m. after the last bank deposit, said U.S. Customs Agent Ron Meseberg.

 He wouldn’t say how much business the brothel did over the weekend, but added, ``They did quite well in the last week.″

-But the government long has contended that Conforte paid off local officials and skirted taxes.
-Guilty verdicts against the brothel’s parent companies and manager in a federal fraud and racketeering trial last month ended the government’s crusade to close it.
+But the government has long contended that the brothel’s original owner paid off local officials and skirted taxes.
+Guilty verdicts against the brothel’s parent companies and manager in a federal fraud and racketeering trial last month ended the government’s crusade to shut it down.

 James Collie, chief Internal Revenue Service investigator for the southwestern United States, said the government intended to shut the Mustang Ranch down and leave it shut down until a court determines if there are valid claims against the property.

 ``There is no intention of the government to operate it as a brothel,″ he said.

-The government first shut it down in 1990 after owner Joe Conforte declared bankruptcy in 1990, and the IRS auctioned the ranch off to recover some of the $13 million in back taxes it said he owed.
+The government first shut it down in 1990 after owner Joe Conforte declared bankruptcy, then auctioned the ranch off to recover some of the $13 million in back taxes the IRS said Conforte owed.